This page includes a dashboard of Greenhouse gas emission estimates in Surrey.

 -

-In 2023, Surrey emissions made up for 13.5% of all emissions in the South East region.
+East Surrey makes up for 45.7% of all emissions in Surrey.

 -